 Museum Putty

-Museum putty is one of the cheapest, but most effective food styling tools.
-When you start photographing drinks, you may notice that sometimes the glass doesn’t always look straight.
-It can look like it’s leaning slightly too far in one direction.
-Adding a bit of museum putty to “straighten” the drink to the camera can be incredibly helpful.
+Museum putty is one of the cheapest, but most effective food and drink styling tools.
+When you photograph drinks, you may notice that sometimes the glass doesn’t always look straight in the frame.
+Sometimes it looks like it’s leaning slightly too far in one direction even though it’s technically sitting straight.
+Adding a bit of museum putty to “straighten” the drink to the camera frame can be incredibly helpful.

 Ice Cube Trays